GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/09-slices/README.md

      ```go
      numbers := make([]int, 5)      // Initializes a slice of length 5 and capacity 5, with all values set to 0
      numbers := make([]int, 3, 5)  // Initializes a slice of length 3 and capacity 5, with the first three values set to 0
      ```
+   - Length sets the total number of initialized elements that we can read and write to in a slice.
+   - Capacity sets the size of the underlying array.
+This provides us with capacity for future growth.
+If we exceed capacity, a new underlying array will be created.
+However, if we initially create a large enough underlying array, we can avoid this small performance cost of a new underlying array having to be created.
+   - Don't preallocate `cap` unless you know the size needed.

 3. **Length and Capacity**:
    - `len(slice)`: Returns the number of items in the slice.
    - `cap(slice)`: Returns the capacity of the slice, i.e., the number of elements in the underlying array starting from the first element of the slice.

-Length sets the total number of initialized elements that we can read and write to in a slice.
-Capacity sets the size of the underlying array.
-This provides us with capacity for future growth.
-If we exceed capacity, a new underlying array will be created.
-However, if we initially create a large enough underlying array, we can avoid this small performance cost of a new underlying array having to be created.

 4. **Sub-slicing**:
    ```go